 Photos of the reactor should be submitted.
 Inclusion of videos is also strongly encouraged to record the manipulation and any change of appearance of the reactions.
 These should be supplied as electronic supplementary information (ESI).

-Chemistry frontiers are concise, peer-reviewed, forward looking articles published upon invitation from the editorial office.
+Chemistry frontiers are concise, peer-reviewed, forward-looking articles published upon invitation from the editorial office.
 Authors of Chemistry frontiers will be leading scientists in their research fields.
-Current hot topics of great interest to the community should be discussed, and personal viewpoints looking forward at the future of the respective research fields are encouraged.
+Current hot topics of great interest to the community should be discussed, and personal viewpoints looking forward to the future of the respective research fields are encouraged.

 Chemistry frontiers can be speculative and controversial in nature.
 Unpublished results should not be included.
-The suggested length is fewer than two journal pages.
+The suggested length is fewer than four journal pages.

 Profiles are one- or two-page interviews of top-tier chemists.
 Videos will also be included where appropriate and will be published as electronic supplementary information.
 From these articles, readers will learn about the academic career and the most important scientific contribution (in the form of well-designed chemical equations/schemes) of the interviewees, as well as some background information about their personal life.